YuyuMo-UoE/On-shell-bootstrap-for-Mellin-momentum-amplitude/README.md

 - Jiajie Mei, Yuyu Mo

 ### Instructions:
-Unzip the repository and explore the Mathematica files to experiment with the bootstrap process.

 For more details, refer to the publication on [arXiv:2410.XXXXX](#).
 For Mellin-momentum formalism, see [Mellin-momentum amplitudes formalism](https://arxiv.org/pdf/2305.13894)